 It presents a range of available policy options to fight inequities.

-The publication was prepared by a drafting group of experts, based on the outcomes of the Workshop on Equitable Access to Water and Sanitation - Challenges, good practices and lessons learned (4-5 July 2011).
+The publication was developped by a group of experts, based on the outcomes of the Workshop on Equitable Access to Water and Sanitation - Challenges, good practices and lessons learned (4-5 July 2011).

-One of the main messages of the document No one left behind is that current governance frameworks are often "equity blind".
+One of the main messages of the publication No One Left Behind is that current governance frameworks are often "equity blind".
 Ensuring equitable access requires a results-oriented action plan, building on country situation analysis and context specific indicators.

 The publication The Equitable Acces Score-card: supporting policy processes to achieve the human right to water and sanitation contains recommendations on how to plan for the self-assessment et provides concrete examples of the benefits of using the Score-card.